Book Luxury Yacht Charters in Tulum

 - Snorkel in and near Tulum: Tulum Reef is a nice snorkeling spot, located in front of the Tulum beach.
 You will find a coral seabed, relatively rich in underwater life, with some areas colonized by sponges and purple sea fans.
 Expect to see sergeant major, several species of grunts, butterflyfish, parrotfish, barracudas, sea turtles, stingrays and more.
 After that you can head to Akumal Bay for getting an interesting snorkeling opportunity of Caribbean reef and marine life.
 Akumal Bay is famous for its sea turtles, rays, spotted eagle rays, lobsters and colorful corals.
 Half Moon Bay is another good snorkel location in Akumal Bay; it is also famous for turtle encounters.

 - Fishing: This area is well known for deep sea fishing.
 You can catch many species of fish including Bonefish, Wohoo, Permit, Snook, Snappers, Jacks of various sorts, Barracuda even Sea Bass and Groupers.
 Sailfish, White and Blue Marlin, and Dorado are quite numerous in the summer months while Wahoo and Kingfish show up during winter season.
 The saltwater lagoons of Sian Ka’an reserve, located near Tulum area, are also quite popular among fishermen, both for the quality of the fish found here and the region's extraordinary scenery.
+Book the best Fishing charters in Cancun.

 - Dining and Shopping: Tulum is the best place to dine, enjoy beverages, and get lost in the beauty of this Mayan beach town.
 This sandy paradise is famous for fresh seafood, traditional Mexican dishes and authentic Italian food.
 A trip to Tulum is incomplete without dining at some of these restaurants – Hartwood, Gitano, Zamas, Casa Malca, Casa Jaguar, and Posada Margherita just to name a few.
 Once considered a sleepy town, Tulum is now a fashionable holiday escape.
 From designer shoes to beachy cover-ups to traditional crafts, Tulum has plenty of local boutiques and shops to satisfy your holiday shopping spree.
 Some of the most stylish spots for shopping include Josa Tulum, Hoki Poki Kana, De La Rosa, Wanderlust, La Troupe, and KM33.
 If you want to buy artisan products, head to La Llorona and Mixik shops.
 If you are golf lover, MayaZamá (under construction) will help you enjoy golfing as well as admire the natural beauty.

-Tourist Attractions You Must Visit
+Tourist Attractions You Must Visit in Tulum with Tulum Yacht Charter

 - Tulum Beaches: Tulum's pearly-white beach hosts the archaeological site located along its shores.
 The sandy beach of Tulum is a deserted stretch of sand lined with palm trees and rocks.
 Long stretches of unspoiled beach allow for leisurely walks, a feeling of solitude and opportunity to admire the ruins.
 Tulum is a bohemian beach destination, where the sand is finer and the water is ‘bluer’ than other beach towns.
 Playa Paraiso is another beach of Tulum that boasts powdery white sand and electric blue waters.
+Contact us to book Tulum Yacht Charters.

 - Sian Ka’an: Sian Ka'an is a biosphere reserve in the municipality of Tulum.
 Visit the reserve to explore its tropical forests, magnificent mangroves and marshes, and archaeological sites of the Mayan civilization including Muyil.
 It is a perfect place for nature and bird lovers as it is home to more than 300 species of bird.
 The reserve is home to all 5 of the wild cats - Margay, Ocelot, Jaguarundi, Jaguar, and Puma; 42 species of amphibians and reptiles; 52 species of fish, and other mammals including Tapir, Tamandua, Manatee and Dolphins.